 Conflict Tools: Empowering Others

 Mentoring and guiding staff through challenges is a key component of successful leadership.
-Better understanding of individual conflict style through an assessment supports this learning.
+Recognizing types of conflict, signs of conflict and ways to reframe conflict increases confidence when facilitating others.
 Learn and practice intervention strategies, effective verbiage, and techniques to coach and move others through conflict.

 Conflict is not only inevitable; it is necessary for growth.
 In order to better address and resolve conflict, an individual examination of personal patterns and triggers is crucial.
 Gain skills to deescalate conflict situations and learn modifications to ineffective responses.
 This deepened understanding of conflict enables the navigation of tense situations with tact and authenticity.